MScBiomedicalInformatics/MSIB32500/lectures/lecture3.md

 --------------------
 ## Software Environment set up on Gardner ##

-Gardner uses **Lmod** as Environment Module System, Lmod handels the environment configuration as a Hierarchical structure.
+Gardner uses **Lmod** as Environment Module System, Lmod handels the environment configuration as a hierarchical structure.

 User must: